E. L. Doctorow

-Edgar Lawrence Doctorow (January 6, 1931 – July 21, 2015) was an American novelist, editor, and professor, best known for his works of historical fiction.
+Edgar Lawrence Doctorow (January 6, 1931 – July 21, 2015) was an American novelist, editor, and professor, known for his historical fiction.

 He wrote twelve novels, three volumes of short fiction and a stage drama, including the award-winning novels Ragtime (1975), Billy Bathgate (1989), and The March (2005).
 These, like many of his other works, placed fictional characters in recognizable historical contexts, with known historical figures, and often used different narrative styles.
 His stories were recognized for their originality and versatility, and Doctorow was praised for his audacity and imagination.

-Several of Doctorow's novels and short stories were also adapted into films, including Welcome to Hard Times (1967) starring Henry Fonda, Daniel (1983) starring Timothy Hutton, Billy Bathgate (1991) starring Dustin Hoffman, Jolene (2008) starring Jessica Chastain, and Wakefield (2016) starring Bryan Cranston.
-His most notable adaptations were for the film Ragtime (1981) and the Broadway musical of the same name (1998), which won four Tony Awards.
-(Note: To be precise, the film version of Ragtime did not use the screenplay adaptation that Doctorow wrote.
-According to the publisher's note for Three Screenplays (see the Bibliography section), Doctorow wrote screenplay adaptations of three of his works― The Book of Daniel, Ragtime, and Loon Lake: "Each of these screenplays has undergone a different fate.
+Several of Doctorow's novels and short stories were adapted into films, including Welcome to Hard Times (1967) starring Henry Fonda, Daniel (1983) starring Timothy Hutton, Billy Bathgate (1991) starring Dustin Hoffman, Jolene (2008) starring Jessica Chastain, and Wakefield (2016) starring Bryan Cranston.
+The most popular adaptations were for the film Ragtime (1981) and its eponymous Broadway musical (1998), which won four Tony Awards.
+(Note: The film version of Ragtime did not use the screenplay adaptation that Doctorow wrote.
+According to the publisher's note for Three Screenplays, Doctorow wrote screenplay adaptations of three of his works― The Book of Daniel, Ragtime, and Loon Lake: "Each of these screenplays has undergone a different fate.
 Doctorow's script for Daniel was made into a feature film by director Sidney Lumet in 1983.
 The monumental Ragtime screenplay he wrote for director Robert Altman was to have been filmed as either a six-hour feature film or a ten-hour television series.
 When Altman was replaced on the project by Milos Forman, a shorter, more conventional script was commissioned from another writer.
 In 1981, Doctorow adapted Loon Lake, but this challenging work has yet to be filmed.")

-Doctorow was the recipient of numerous writing awards, including the National Book Critics Circle Award which he was awarded three different times (for Ragtime, Billy Bathgate, and The March).
+Doctorow was the recipient of numerous author awards, including the National Book Critics Circle Award which he was awarded three times (for Ragtime, Billy Bathgate, and The March).
+Doctorow was shortlisted for the 2009 Man Booker International Prize.
 At the time of his death, President Barack Obama called him "one of America's greatest novelists".